 Students who wish to explore the possibility of using their place of employment as an internship site may submit a completed "Same as Employment" application via IPT.
 The Practicum Office will consider placing students in their current place of employment if specific criteria are met.
-Requests are made by application and must reflect all of the following to ensure an educational focus for the internship that is different from the scope of work and schedule in the student's agency of employment.
+The field education experience must be distinct from the student's regular work duties and must provide opportunities to develop competencies beyond the scope of their existing job responsibilities.
+Requests are made via application in IPT and must reflect all of the following to ensure an educational focus for the internship that is different from the scope of work and schedule in the student's agency of employment.
 The practicum setting must be an approved setting and must be able to provide the educational experiences required by the College of Social Work and the Council on Social Work Education (CSWE).

 - 8.2.1.
 The practicum setting must be approved (or willing to become approved) by the College of Social Work and must be able to provide the educational experiences required by the College of Social Work and the Council on Social Work Education (CSWE). - 8.2.2.
 The student's Field Instructor must be approved (or willing to become approved) by the College of Social Work.
 Qualified Field Instructors for BSW students must have a BSW or MSW with at least two years of post-graduation field experience. - 8.2.3.
 Duties and responsibilities must be significantly different from those routinely done in the student's role as an employee with the agency.
-The volume of responsibilities also must be reduced to reflect the internship as a learning experience rather than an ordinary workload. - 8.2.4.
-The employment supervisor and internship Field Instructor may not be the same person.
+The volume of responsibilities also must be reduced to reflect the internship as a learning experience rather than an ordinary workload.

-- 8.2.5.
-A schedule of hours for the internship must be clearly defined, separate, and documented from employment work hours. - 8.2.6.
+- 8.2.4.
+All student assignments in employment-based placements must align with the nine core social work competencies established by CSWE. - 8.2.5.
+Each field placement must include specific learning objectives that demonstrate how these competencies are addressed at the generalist level of practice, as outlined in the Learning Plan submitted during the practicum course. - 8.2.6.
+The employment supervisor and internship Field Instructor may not be the same person. - 8.2.7.
+The Field Instructor, in collaboration with the Field Liaison, will ensure that student assignments are structured to support competency-based learning.
+This process will be guided by the Field Instructor, a social worker with a minimum of two years of post-graduation experience, in consultation with the Field Liaison. - 8.2.8.
+The schedule of hours for the internship must be clearly defined, separate, and documented from employment work hours. - 8.2.9.
 Decisions to continue the field internship if a student is terminated from co-occurring employment will be delegated to the agency.
 If the recommendation is made to remove the student from the field internship, but no serious concerns are noted by the practicum field supervisor, the student's Field Liaison will support the student in securing alternative placement.
 However, this may delay student progress.